iamniting/ocs/mongodb/README.md

 Edit the following parameters in the deploy-mongodb.sh file to suite your cluster / requirements
 ```
-name -> This is the name of the pvc which gets created
+name -> This is the name of the deployement config which gets created
 nameSpace -> A new namespace which gets created where mongodb will be deployed.
 storageClass -> Name of the storageclass
 ```